danhermes/xamarin-book-examples/README.md

 <h2>What's In Here?</h2>

 The book covers both Xamarin.Forms and platform-specific techniques using Xamarin.iOS and Xamarin.Android so this code repository contains solutions for all three of those approaches in C# as well as their equivalent XAML.
+(Note: In the book itself there is only C#, no XAML.)
 Chapter 2 starts with an intro example for just Xamarin.Forms, but Chapters 3-6 (the UI chapters) each contain <i>four</i> solution folders:
 <ul>
 <li>Xamarin.Forms C#</li>
 <li>Xamarin.Forms XAML</li>